-An emphasis on Scripture analysis, background material, and expositional techniques for the purpose of clearly and accurately presenting the message of the Bible.
+An emphasis on Scripture analysis, background material, and expositional techniques for clearly and accurately presenting the message of the Bible.
 Stress is placed on effective, Spirit-anointed organization and delivery of sermon content.
 Actual sermon preparation and delivery, with peer evaluation, are required.
 Prerequisite: MIN2203 (3 hours)